The-Art-of-Hacking/h4cker/ai_research/labs/nltk.md

 # No code required.
 Assign a project to students based on what they learned in the lab.
 ```

 These code snippets are examples that demonstrate how to perform each task using Python with NLTK and Spacy.
-They are quite basic and meant to serve as an introduction to various NLP tasks.
-You might introduce students to more complex techniques and methodologies as they become more comfortable with these basics.
+They are quite basic and meant to serve as an introduction to NLP tasks.